 Stuart Garland | Training and Programmes Manager

 Stuart joined Volunteer Ireland in July 2014 and manages the National Volunteer Management & Leadership Training Programme and delivers bespoke training to national organisations.
-He was part of a team who develop accredited volunteer management & leadership training with NUI Galway.
-He leads, develops and manages event volunteering programmes.
-Stuart has 26 years of experience of working in the voluntary and community sector.
+He was part of a team who developed accredited volunteer management & leadership training with NUI Galway.
+Stuart leads, develops and manages event and ambassador volunteering programmes.
+His experience spans over 26 years working in the NFP sector.
 He has direct extensive volunteer management experience with managing volunteer teams and worked as a Volunteer Manager for a national homeless charity.
-Stuart was a National Accreditor for European Voluntary Service (EVS).
+He was a National Accreditor for European Voluntary Service (EVS).
 He is a lead trainer in the use of Volunteer Impact Assessment and is an Assessor and Advisor for the Investing in Volunteers Quality Standard.
-He holds qualifications in Event Management, Human Resource Management, First Line Management, Health, Safety & Welfare as well as a Certificate in Teaching & Learning.
+He holds qualifications in Teaching and Learning, Event Management, Human Resource Management, First Line Management and Health, Safety & Welfare.

 Emma Hopper | Operations and Development Manager

 Emma began working with Volunteer Ireland in September 2014 and was promoted to Operations and Development Manager in April 2015.
-As an experienced Account Administrator and Sales Coordinator, Emma gained experience and knowledge of the corporate world in Ireland, Canada and the United Sates.
+As an experienced Account Administrator and Sales Coordinator, Emma gained experience and knowledge of the corporate world in Ireland, Canada and the United States.
 Emma first became involved in volunteering through Gaisce – The President’s Award, and has spent time volunteering for charities in Ireland and at a community level.
 Emma’s role as Operations and Development Manager involves supporting and assisting the CEO in delivering the strategic direction of Volunteer Ireland and supporting the team in Finance, HR and IT.
 Emma is also involved in administering I-VOL; the national database of Irish volunteering opportunities and listings.

 Paul Collins | Outcomes and Impacts Manager